 In this tutorial, we will show you how to install Cockpit on Debian 11.
 For those of you who didn’t know, Cockpit allows you to easily and quickly manage and administer your Linux servers through an intuitive web interface.
-With Cockpit, you can perform server management tasks remotely, such as managing services, creating user accounts, monitoring systems, configuring networks, inspecting the log, system update, managing firewall, domain management, and many more.
+With Cockpit, you can perform server management tasks remotely, such as managing services, creating user accounts, monitoring systems, configuring networks, inspecting the log, system updates, managing firewall, domain management, and many more.
 It is available on Debian, Ubuntu, CentOS, and other Linux Distributions.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of Cockpit remote management software on a Debian 11 (Bullseye).
+I will show you the step-by-step installation of Cockpit remote management software on a Debian 11 (Bullseye).

 Install Cockpit on Debian 11 Bullseye